 Following her internship, she was a Penn Manor School District elementary school teacher and assisted head coaches in field hockey and basketball.
 She also held teaching positions at Central Manor, Farmdale, Burgard and Brecknock elementary schools.
 Throughout the years, she continued her involvement with the Nittany Lion program as an assistant director and instructor at Penn State camps.

 Love was a four-sport athlete at Penn Manor High School and earned all-star honors in field hockey and basketball, and was the district champion in the triple jump.
 She captured the U.S. Indoor Title with the Norlanco Club in 2003 and 2004.
 She currently plays with Red Rose and helped them win the 2006, 2007, and 2008 club championships.

 Love comes from a family of coaches and athletes.
 Her brother, Jude, is the wrestling coach at Hempfield High School in Lancaster, Pa. and brother, Greg, his assistant.
 Her dad James, meanwhile, was a football standout at Minersville High School.
 Her parents, James and Dolores, recently celebrated their 50th wedding anniversary.

-She married Steve Love, a Penn State alumni and graphic artist with Supelco, in 1996.
+She married Steve Love, a Penn State alumnus and graphic designer with Penn State athletics, in 1996.
 They have two daughters, Taylor Marie and Kelsey Evelyn.